Konrad P. Kording

-We are data scientists who above all want to understand the brain.
-Making sense of data is possibly the biggest problem in Neuroscience.
+We are data scientists who are very interested in understanding the brain.
+Making sense of data is possibly the biggest problem in Neuroscience and beyond.
+In many ways, sense-making is a machine learning problem.
 We build algorithms to analyze data.
 We also use theory, computational, and neural modeling to understand how information is processed in the nervous system.
 All these developments are aimed at explaining data obtained in collaboration with electrophysiologists and in our own psychophysical experiments.
 We constrain and develop new technologies aimed at obtaining data about brains.
-And every now and then we address problems in other fields, including physics, machine learning, science of science, and medicine.
+And every now and then we address problems in other fields, including physics, science of science, and medicine.

 Our conceptual work in the Bayesian Behavior Lab addresses information processing in the nervous system from two angles: (1) By analyzing and explaining electrophysiological data, we study what neurons do.
 (2) By analyzing and explaining human behavior, we study what all these neurons do together.
 Much of our work looks at these questions from a normative viewpoint, asking what problems the nervous system should be solving.
 This often means taking a Bayesian approach.
 Bayesian decision theory is the systematic way of calculating how the nervous system can make good decisions in the presence of uncertainty.